x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 ## How do you know this worked?

-To verify that you have successfully enabled a transport agent, run the command `Get-TransportAgent | Format-List Name,Enabled` and verify the transport agent is enabled.
+To verify that you have successfully enabled a transport agent, run the command `Get-TransportAgent | Format-List Name,Enabled` and confirm the transport agent is enabled.

 ## Use the Exchange Management Shell to disable a transport agent